Master of Pastoral Studies class

 Program Overview

-The Master of Pastoral Studies program equips persons for leadership in helping professions.
-At Knox College, MPS students choose one of the three foci:
+The Master of Psychospiritual Studies program equips persons for leadership in helping professions.
+At Knox College, MPS students choose one of two foci:

 • Spiritual Care – Provide spiritual care and therapy in faith communities, private practice offices, social service agencies, or public institutions such as healthcare institutions, long-term care facilities, hospices, prisons, and educational institutions.

-• Social Services Ministry – Provide leadership in faith-based organizations, non-profits, or secular social agencies.
+• Social Services – Provide leadership in faith-based organizations, non-profits, or secular social agencies.

 All MPS students are required to do core courses in Old Testament, New Testament, Theology, Ethics, Theology of Religions/Interfaith Leadership, and the History of Christianity.
-Each of the three foci then focuses in a particular aspect of pastoral care.
+Each of the two foci then focus in a particular aspect of pastoral care.
 Students need to work with their faculty advisor to ensure they move efficiently through the program.

 Admission Requirements

-• An undergraduate degree or equivalent degree from a university recognized by the University of Toronto
+• An undergraduate degree or equivalent degree from a university, college, or Indigenous Institute recognized by the University of Toronto

 Program Structure